ts-roms/cafe-app/README.md

 A minimal Next.js app that demonstrates:
 - POS (Point of Sale)
-- Accounting (sales ledger, invoicing, expenses, and simple financial reports)
+- Accounting (sales ledger, invoicing, expenses, and simple financial reports) with CSV export
-- Time In/Out tracking
+- Time In/Out tracking with audit logs and shift scheduling
-- Role-Based Access Control (RBAC) with roles: admin, cashier, staff
+- Role-Based Access Control (RBAC) with roles: admin, manager, cashier, staff
+- Admin: Settings (currency, tax rate) and Audit Logs viewer

 All data is stored locally in your browser (localStorage) for simplicity.
 No backend required.